Decentralized Learning for Channel Allocation in IoT Networks over Unlicensed Bandwidth as a Contextual Multi-player Multi-armed Bandit Game: Analysis of the Regret for Algorithm

 \subsection{Error Probability of the Exploration Phase}

 The goal of the exploration is for every player to obtain the unbiased estimation of the mean values of all arms in each context $x\in\mathcal{X}$.
 Then, the total sampling period in the exploration phase has to be sufficiently long since the expected sum of regret incurred by the uniformly random exploration of one round for all players can be as large as $O(M)$.
-Denote $N_m=\vert \mathcal{W}_m\vert$ (c.f., Line 6 of Algorithm~\ref{alg_bandit}) as the number of samples accumulated by player $m$ until the end of the current exploration phase in Algorithm~\ref{alg_bandit}.
-We note that for an individual policy $\pi_m(x)$ of player $m$, the unbiased estimator of the reward based on the collected data $\mathcal{W}_m$ in Algorithm~\ref{alg_bandit} is
+Denote $N_m=\vert \mathcal{W}_m\vert$ (cf., Line 6 of Algorithm~\ref{alg_bandit}) as the number of samples accumulated by player $m$ until the end of the current exploration phase in Algorithm~\ref{alg_bandit}.
+We note that for a certain policy $\pi_m(x)$ of an individual player $m$, the unbiased estimator of the reward based on the collected reward observation $\mathcal{W}_m$ in Algorithm~\ref{alg_bandit} can be determined using inverse propensity scoring: